MunGell/Codeigniter-Short-Links/README.md

 Feedback
 --------

-Any other question are welcome [here](https://github.com/MunGell/Codeigniter-Short-Links/issues).
+Any other questions are welcome [here](https://github.com/MunGell/Codeigniter-Short-Links/issues).

 Warning
 --------